 - AI players

-Modified meta-analysis was conducted using data from MiniGo matches and tabulated as Synthetic Tournament, which gives an idea on the best 9x9 human player in classic history.
-It turns out that the Champion is Yamada Kimio; the Runner-up is Cho Chikun.
+Modified meta-analysis was conducted using data from MiniGo matches and tabulated as Synthetic Tournament, which gives an idea of the best 9x9 human player in classic history.
+According to this, the Champion is Yamada Kimio; the Runner-up is Cho Chikun.
 Yuki Satoshi wins the third place and Cho Hunhyun the fourth place.

 |A||Yamada Kimio 8p (B+3.5)|

 This is a very close match.
 Both players play well at the opening.
 Cho Hunhyun then plays better in the early middle game.
 Yamada Kimio comes back at the late middle game and stays leading a few points throughout the endgame.
 Exciting fight.

 Takemiya Masaki plays very much better at the opening and the endgame.
 Yuki Satoshi comes back for a short moment in the middle game and then cannot resist Takemiya’s aggressive attack like heavy rain.